Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Experiment Details

 In our current implementation, the data dimension and input bound need to be pre-defined.
 We fix $\mathcal{X}=[0, 1]^D$, and we map all test problems to this domain.
 For each number of dimensions, $D$, we train one policy to deploy on various AL problems.
 We summarize all of our sampling distributions in~\cref{tableS-training_samplers}.
 For GP function sampling, see~\cref{appendix-training_samplers} for mathematical details.
 Our numerical setting utilizes the assumption that deployment problems are normalized to zero mean and unit variance.
 An implicit assumption we make here is that the functions do have information to be extracted, not just noises (so we set $\sigma \leq 0.2, \sigma_q \leq 0.2$).
 The numerical setting can be adapted according to different applications.
+Our Fluid System is a $D=7$ task, beyond typical deployment dimension of conventional methods ($D \geq 3$ or $4$ is challenging for safe AL/BO methods,~\citealt{Kirschner2019lineBO,alessandro2022safe}).
+We tailor the kernel lengthscale and mean shape parameters to a broad range of plausible operating values:

 The gradient of all our loss functions can be computed by PyTorch autograd.
 This is because the GP i.i.d. noise assumption enables all our expectations to separate $f,q$ and noises, which means a derivative w.r.t. $y_{\phi,1:T}, z_{\phi,1:T}$ propagates automatically through $f, q$ to $\bm{x}_{\phi,1:T}$ which are direct outputs of the NN policies.